tilakpoudel/c-programming/basic/lab-works/lab.md

 4. Write a program to read two matrices of order 3 * 2, add them and display the resultant matrix in matrix form.
 5. Write a program to multiply two 3*3 matrix.
 6. Write a program to read a string and check for palindrome without using string related function (a string is palindrome if its half is mirror by itself eg: abcdcba).
+7. Write a program to compute the sum of diagonal elements of a square matrix.

 ## Lab 6
 ### Objective(s):